franciscodominguezmateos/pyHotDraw/README.md

 # pyHotDraw
-The Python 2.7 version of JHotDraw
+The Python 2.7 version of JHotDraw.
+It is aim to be GUI platform independent, but now only work with Qt4 and pySide4.
+It is the framework used on:
+* pyHotCADCAM a CAD with CAM integrated application to use in 2D.
+* pyHotAD a tool to learn how back propagation works and to build computation graphs.